Customer Retention Analytics – The Ultimate Guide

 How much does your business stand to gain from using customer retention analytics?

 While acquiring new customers is crucial, it’s important not to neglect the ones you already have.
-Considering that retaining customers (and reducing churn) costs a fraction of acquiring new ones, analyzing what makes customers stay or go is important for any SaaS business.
+Considering that retaining existing customers (and reducing churn) costs a fraction of customer acquisition cost, analyzing customer retention is important for any SaaS business.

-- Customer retention analytics identify rates and sources of churn among your customer segments.
+- Customer retention analytics identify rates and reasons for churn among your customer segments.

 - There are two kinds of customer retention analytics: periodic and retrospective.